Platform-OS/platformos-check/CONTRIBUTING.md

 ### Confirm Setup

-* From the root of theme check, run `tail -f /tmp/platformos-check-debug.log` in another terminal to watch the server logs.
+* From the root of platformos-check, run `tail -f /tmp/platformos-check-debug.log` in another terminal to watch the server logs.
 * Restart your IDE, confirm the response for initialization in the logs is pointing to the language server in the `$HOME/bin` directory (the version will be different).

 ```json